 Specialized first adopted Tableau Server to build a robust, new data warehouse to support dynamic reporting.
 But to scale the new capabilities to remote analysts meant overcoming a few challenges.
 Says Greenlaw, “We needed to reduce the burden on IT so we could make other upgrades more easily, like adding single sign-on and row-level security.”

-Tableau Online was the best choice to support automatic upgrades and streamlined reporting.
+Tableau Cloud (powered by AWS) was the best choice to support automatic upgrades and streamlined reporting.
 In one year, Specialized scaled Tableau from a handful of Creator and Explorer licenses to 80 total, adding multiple Viewers that all access analytics in the Tableau cloud.
 “By going to an online, cloud-based option, we no longer had to manage our Tableau infrastructure at all,” says Greenlaw.
 “Adoption was organic and fast because we could steer all remote teams toward Tableau as a common solution.
 With everyone on the same platform, even the way we deliver reports is scalable now.”

-In addition to infrastructure savings, Tableau Online benefitted Specialized by returning valuable time to the analysts.
+In addition to infrastructure savings, Tableau Cloud benefitted Specialized by returning valuable time to the analysts.
 Instead of taking a whole day to build and format a weekly report, many analysts can typically create one in under one hour.
 Tableau has quickly become a crowd favorite at Specialized, and many analysts openly talk about how much they enjoy working with the software.